home-assistant/home-assistant.io/source/_integrations/amcrest.markdown

   - sensor
 ---

-The `amcrest` camera platform allows you to integrate your [Amcrest](https://amcrest.com/) or Dahua IP camera in Home Assistant.
+The `amcrest` camera platform allows you to integrate your [Amcrest](https://amcrest.com/) or Dahua IP camera or doorbell in Home Assistant.

 There is currently support for the following device types within Home Assistant: